Managing AI workload costs on a budget

 • Apply autoscale rules based on GPU utilisation and request latency, not just CPU or pod count.

 • Profile end-to-end pipelines.
-Identify slow I/O or preprocessing steps that keep GPUs idle.
+Find slow I/O or preprocessing steps that keep GPUs idle.

 I keep a short checklist by each endpoint: memory footprint, batch size, p99 latency, and cost per 1,000 requests.
 Track the numbers after any change.